y39xing/y39xing.github.io/index.md

 # Yun Xing

-This is Yun Xing, studying Mathematics at University of Waterloo.
+This is Yun Xing, studying Honour Mathematics at University of Waterloo.

-Finishied 2A term.
+Finishied 2A term in Spring 2021.

-Currently work as a CTSA at University of Waterloo(Math Faculty).
+In Fall 2021,Worked as a CTSA at University of Waterloo(in Math Faculty).

+Currently in 2B term.

 ## Here are links to some of my social media account.